YamahJaleel/Mini-Projects/README.md

  that adds to the num variable whichever amount the characters correspond to.

  Math Contest :
- This project utilizes methods in order to optimize instead of trying to brute force compute.
  Altough it is a simple math game it requires alot of repeat calculations and repeat code that can easily be prevented with methods.
 For ex: The methods numgenerator() and calcul() are called for each of the ten questions the user is asked